2 ZERO HUNGER

 • Regulations on Disaster-Related Food Supply

 Hokkaido University established the "National University Corporation Hokkaido University Disaster and Crisis Management Regulations," which mandated procurement and stockpiling of drinking water, food, and medical supplies.
-As of 2024, the campus maintained reserves to guarantee staff access to food and basic needs in times of disaster.
+As of 2024, the campus maintained reserves to ensure that staff could obtain food and other basic necessities in times of disaster.

 Impact

-These interventions significantly improved food security and reduced staff hunger.
-By providing accessible meal plans, partnering with the CO-OP, building disaster-response food systems, and implementing global cooperation programs, Hokkaido University created a supportive environment where staff and students could thrive without the burden of food insecurity.
-These interventions directly addressed staff hunger, strengthened resilience in emergencies, and expanded the university’s contribution to international sustainable food solutions.
+These measures significantly strengthened reliable access to food for staff.
+By providing accessible meal plans, partnering with the CO-OP, building disaster-response food systems, and implementing global cooperation programmes, Hokkaido University created a supportive environment where staff and students could thrive without concerns over access to food.
+These measures supported staff well-being, strengthened resilience in emergencies, and expanded the university’s contribution to international sustainable food solutions.

 National Hunger